Mattress Mack covers his bases on Astros World Series promotion with $3.5M casino bet

-HOUSTON — *EDITOR'S NOTE: A previous version of this shower originally said he was placing the bet in Vegas, but we later learned he placed the bet with a Mississippi casino.*
+HOUSTON — *EDITOR'S NOTE: A previous version of this story originally said he was placing the bet in Vegas, but we later learned he placed the bet with a Mississippi casino.*

 Jim “Mattress Mack” McIngvale showed up at a Mississippi casino with a briefcase full of cash to bet on the Houston Astros winning the World Series.